 3-2-1 backup rule for Windows 11

 - Cloud backups.
-The option to back up to the cloud offers two advantages:
+The option to back up to the cloud offers three advantages:

 1. You can easily follow the 3-2-1 backup rule.

-2. Your cloud backup is safe in the event of fire or flood that can destroy your PC and local backups.
+2. Your backup on the cloud is safe in the event of fire or flood that can destroy your PC and local backups.